- About Us

 Why Do Students Participate in Miner Challenge?

 Many students join Miner Challenge to meet new people, have new experiences, and do volunteer work.
 Miner Challenge offers a great way to get involved on campus, learn about oneself, travel, volunteer, and make new friends.
-Students love it so much that 94% of last year's participants would recommend our program!
-In 2017, we will be offering one Winter Break international trip, four Spring Break domestic trips, and a Summer Break trip to Alaska.
+Students love it so much that 97% of last year's participants would recommend our program!
 As student interest grows, we are looking forward to adding more trip locations and adapting our program to meet the desires of our students and the needs of the world.

 The Miner Challenge Experience